haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/themes/js-bundling.md

 There are many ways to tune your theme's `etc/view.xml` file.

-For example, Magento's Luma theme is configured to work well for all pages, but by adding or removing items inside `exclude`, you can maximize browser performance for home, catalog, or product pages.
+例如， Magento's Luma theme is configured to work well for all pages, but by adding or removing items inside `exclude`, you can maximize browser performance for home, catalog, or product pages.

 Follow these steps to help you identify which JavaScript files to bundle for your theme: